sktime/sktime-dl/README.rst

 When installing sktime-dl, `Tensorflow <https://www.tensorflow.org/install/>`__ 1.x will be installed as the backend for Keras.
 Tensorflow 2.x is currently unsupported.
 Other backends should be usable in principle but are untested.

 With these instructions, the networks can be run on your CPU.
 If you wish to run the networks on an NVIDIA® GPU, extra drivers and toolkits (GPU drivers, CUDA Toolkit, and CUDNN library) need to be installed separately to sktime-dl.
-See `this page<https://www.tensorflow.org/install/gpu>`__ for more information.
+See `this page <https://www.tensorflow.org/install/gpu>`__ for more information.

-Lastly, if you have a tensorflow version less than 1.15, `tensorflow-gpu needs to be installed<https://www.tensorflow.org/install/gpu>`__ in addition to (or in place of) the tensorflow (no suffix) that will be installed automatically, e.g.:
+Lastly, if you have a tensorflow version less than 1.15, `tensorflow-gpu needs to be installed <https://www.tensorflow.org/install/gpu>`__ in addition to (or in place of) the tensorflow (no suffix) that will be installed automatically, e.g.:
 ::
 	pip install tensorflow-gpu==1.14

-For windows users looking to setup Keras for GPU usage in general for the first time, we can also recommend following `this (unaffiliated) guide<https://github.com/antoniosehk/keras-tensorflow-windows-installation>`__.

 This package uses the base sktime as a dependency.
 You can follow the `original instructions <https://alan-turing-institute.github.io/sktime/installation.html>`__ to install this separately or as the development version if wanted.
 The sktime-dl package currently has API calls up to date with **sktime version 0.3.1**.
 Updates to sktime may precede sktime-dl updates by some lag time.